matt-harvey/passaro/README.md

 ## Deployment

-Currently this is deployed inside the "personal web" project, at /projects/play/passaro.
+Passaro is hosted within my personal\_web project.
+So to deploy passaro, you need to deploy personal\_web.

-First, build personal web.
-Then make a directory called /projects/play/passaro within the /build directory of personal web.
-Then go to passaro.
-Then `grunt build` passaro.
-Then copy the contents of the /dist directory of passaro into /build/projects/play/passaro within personal web.
-Then deploy personal web per the instructions in that project.
-Yes, it's a clunky process.
+First, `grunt build` passaro.
+Then copy the contents of the dist/ directory of passaro into the src/projects/play/passaro/ directory within the personal\_web project.
+Then go into the personal\_web project and publish and build personal\_web as per the instructions for that project.